drrobotk/drrobotk.github.io/cv.md

 -   Working with a team of data scientists, statisticians and economists to deliver high quality data products and services.
 -   Researched and implemented the price index and aggregation methodology for the [least cost index](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/trackingthelowestcostgroceryitemsukexperimentalanalysis/april2021toapril2022) which was used to track the price of the lowest-cost grocery items for 30 products over multiple retailers using web-scraped data on GCP.
 -   Continued member of the Data Science and Statistical High-performance computing (DaSH) expert group and the Index Numbers Expert Group (INEG).
--   Granted the Recognition Award for Outstanding Contribution to the ONS in 2022.
+-   Granted the Recognition Award for outstanding collaboration and contribution to the ONS in August 2022.
 -   Provided help and support to allow the capitcal stocks statistical production to be accessible for transparancy and reproducible.

 ### **Freelance Mathematics, Statistics and Computing Tutor** - [Witherow Brooke](https://www.witherowbrooke.co.uk/)